Gender-Based Violence in South Sudan

 CARE helps families in Jordan to cope during the cold winter, distributing cash to buy heaters, blankets and fuel refills to refugees.
 As host communities have also been severely impacted by increased accommodation and living costs, CARE works with most vulnerable host families to address their needs.
 To date, CARE has reached over 15,000 Jordanians and more than 90,000 Syrian refugees with emergency and winterization cash assistance.

 CARE Jordan focuses on supporting refugees in urban areas of Jordan.
-In addition, CARE partnered with the UNHCR and other agencies to set up a new refugee camp, Azraq, which will house 130,000 people.
-CARE teams are on stand-by once Azraq camp opens and we will be responsible for providing essential information to newly arrived refugees, including information on the structure of the camp, where to access services like education, medical support and food and will inform refugees’ about their rights.
+In addition, CARE partnered with the UNHCR and other agencies to open a new refugee camp, Azraq, which will house 130,000 people.
+CARE will be responsible for providing essential information to newly arrived refugees, including information on the structure of the camp, where to access services like education, medical support and food and will inform refugees’ about their rights.
 CARE will also provide psychosocial support and follow-up with vulnerable cases and setting up refugee committees within the camp so that they will be the voice of their communities.

 We had great hopes and dreams.
 But then we had to leave our homeland and our dreams behind.
 Volunteering for CARE gives us hope.